capnramses/neural_net_handwriting/README.md

 # neural_net_handwriting

-A demo project to brush up my machine learning skills by writing a handwriting recognition neural netowrk from scratch in C.
+A demo project to brush up my machine learning skills by writing an image recognition neural network from scratch in C.

 ![input sample](img2_label_4.png)